danielefavi/ethereum-vuejs-dapp/README.md

 ```sh
 Your application is running here: http://localhost:8080
 ```
-8) Open the browser and go to http://localhost:8080 to test the DApp!
+8) Open the browser and go to URL above to try the DApp!

-**NOTE:** if you want to try to add more identity cards you have to install metamask in your browser, then import the accounts into metamask and finally change account on metamask in order to register new identity cards.
+**NOTE:** if you want to try to add more card numbers you have to install metamask in your browser, then import the accounts into metamask and finally change account on metamask in order to register new identity cards.

-Visit [DanieleFavi.com](https://www.danielefavi.com/) for more info.
+Visit [DanieleFavi.com](https://www.danielefavi.com/create-your-blockchain-dapp-with-ethereum-and-vuejs/) for more info.